sourcegraph/handbook/content/departments/people-talent/people-ops/process/name-changes.md

 <li> Bamboo (update personal tab and save copy of emailed request to documents folder)

-<li>Carta

-<li>Update any external documents or contracts involving the employee, such as employment agreements or non-disclosure agreements, to reflect the new name??
+<li> Check if any external documents or contracts involving the employee, such as employment agreements or non-disclosure agreements, need to be updated to reflect the new name
 </li>
 </ul>
    </td>